JamesSkemp/words/content/post/itunes-music-to-sqlite-version-01-beta-released.md

 +++
-title = "iTunes Music to SQLite - version 0.1 beta released" summary = "iTunes Music to SQLite imports all 'Music' playlists in iTunes into a SQLite database." draft = false comments = true date = "2009-09-24T12:13:00-05:00"
+title = "iTunes Music to SQLite - version 0.1 beta released" description = "iTunes Music to SQLite imports all 'Music' playlists in iTunes into a SQLite database." draft = false comments = true date = "2009-09-24T12:13:00-05:00"